bluenote-1577/phase-doc/docs/source/usage.rst

     3:2007  1       0:1|1:2
     4:2034  1       1:3

 The lines after the header are of the form ``snp_number:base    consensus_allele    NA_or_allele_and_support``.
 The first two columns are straightforward.
-The third column indicates how strongly each consensus allele is supported.
+The third column indicates how strongly each allele is supported.
 For example, SNP 2 has only 1 read supporting the 1 allele.
 SNP 3 has 1 read supporting the 0 allele ``(0:1)`` and it has 2 reads supporting the 1 allele ``(1:2)``, hence why the conensus is 1 for SNP 3.